 How to shoot the Mossberg 590 Shockwave —

-My favorite gun from 2017 was by far the Mossberg 590 Shockwave.
+One of my favorite guns is the Mossberg Shockwave.
 This PGO 12 gauge firearm is not technically a shotgun.
 Because it lacks a stock and never had one, the Shockwave is just a firearm.

 This allows it to have a 14-inch barrel and remain NFA free as long as the over all length remains over 26 inches.
 Now, these guns are hard to handle, and to me, they were a fun range toy that spits their tongue out at the NFA.

 But after a year of ownership, I’m starting to think it can be a little more than a range toy.